mmry3/livestream-Record-w.tv/README.md

 sudo apt install -y curl jq ffmpeg
 ```

-Change variables user1 and user2 to yours
+Change variables _user1_ and _user2_ to yours.
+Can comment user2, for example, to monitor one user.
 ```
 CHANNEL_NICKNAMES=(
   "user1"